Towards quantum topological data analysis: torsion detection: Our Contribution

-\textbf{Quantum algorithm.} Before we outline our algorithm, we remark that a majority of our work relies on block-encoding.
+Before we outline our algorithm, we remark that a majority of our work relies on block-encoding.
 We refer the unfamiliar readers to the Appendix \ref{sec: summaryofnecessarytechniques} for a summary of formal definition as well as related operations involving block-encoding.

 We first describe the input model on which we shall work.
 Some existing works, such as \cite{lloyd2016quantum, berry2024analyzing, ubaru2021quantum, schmidhuber2022complexity, hayakawa2022quantum} assume an oracle that can verify the existence/non-existence of simplexes within the complex of interest.
+Particularly, the work \cite{berry2024analyzing} provides an explicit construction of such oracle, given the graph description of the interested complex.
 We name this setup oracle model.
 At the same time, recent results \cite{nghiem2023quantum, lee2025new} do not assume the oracle, and thus we name it non-oracle model.
-Rather, the classical knowledge/description of a matrix that encodes the mutual relation among simplexes.
+Rather, the input assumption is the classical knowledge/description of a matrix that encodes the mutual relation among simplexes.
 More specifically, let $\Scal_r = \{ \sigma_{r_1}, \sigma_{r_2}, ... \}$ denotes the set of $r$-simplexes in the complex of interest $K$.
 For some $r$, let $\mathscr{D}_r$ denotes the matrix of size $ |\Scal_{r-1}| \times |\Scal_r|$, which encodes the structure of the given complex as follows.
 For a given column index, say $j$ (with $1 \leq j \leq |\Scal_r|$), we have:

 The assumption is that for any $r$, the entries of $\mathscr{D}_r$ are classically known/provided.
 As discussed in \cite{lee2025new}, a way to achieve this assumption is by direct specification, which is also partially suggested in \cite{schmidhuber2022complexity}.
 In the Appendix \ref{sec: quantumalgorithm}, we will describe this input model in greater detail, including an example for illustration.
 In the following, we proceed to describe our algorithm with the non-oracle model as input.
-Subsequently, we will show how the oracle model can also be integrated to our procedure simply.
+Subsequently, we will show how the oracle model can also be easily integrated into our procedure.